Looking for a job that offers flexibility while earning an impressive income? Then you might want to consider a career as a medical device sales rep!

 It’s also incredibly important to keep up with trends in your industry.
 Setting up Google Alerts to serve keyworded content hits into your inbox can help you get ahead of breaking news or industry opportunities before they hit the mainstream.
 Make sure to include not only your product but emerging tech trends like wearable devices, artificial intelligence, and 3D printing.

 And did you know there are quite a few podcasts out there that specifically talk about the medical sales rep industry?

 Step 2: Look for Opportunities to See Your Products in Action

 It's not unusual for medical device sales reps to get training in the operating room.
 There’s nothing like experiencing your product in action to really understand it and what else your client needs when using it.

 But this isn't just about lead gen -- cultivate your networking skills and look around for a mentor!
-Find successful medical sales reps that you admire and that share your values, and ask them for help.
-It’s a busy job, but if they offer any help to you in terms of keeping you on track or having a monthly coffee date, take it!
+Find successful medical sales reps that you admire and share your values, and ask them for help.
+It’s a busy job, but if they offer any help to you in keeping you on track or having a monthly coffee date, take it!
 Their advice and experience will be priceless.